 Underwriting is the process assessing risk of issuing insurance.
 Undewriters evaluate applications,

-When Are You Eligible for Medicare?
+When Am I Eligible for Medicare?

+Here’s another example.
 If you work for a company with more than 20 employees, your employer plan will offer the same benefits as it did before you were eligible for Medicare.
 In this case, you can delay your Part B enrollment until you retire.
 In this example, you’d be granted a special enrollment period for Part B and would avoid the Part B late enrollment penalties.

-It’s important to remember that this does not necessarily mean that the secondary payer will cover all of the remaining costs.
-It is important that you understand your Medicare coverage as well as your employer-sponsored coverage to understand the coverage limits, as well as your own financial responsibilities to your medical expenses.
+It’s important to remember that this does not necessarily mean that the secondary payer will cover all of your remaining costs.
+You must understand your Medicare coverage as well as your employer-sponsored coverage to understand the coverage limits, as well as your own financial responsibilities to your medical expenses.